Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 **[What is a Fiktionsbescheinigung? ➞](/guides/fiktionsbescheinigung)**

 They might ask you to pay a fee.
-You must pay it at a payment machine in the same building.
+You must pay it at a payment machine.
+The machine is somewhere else in the *Ausländerbehörde*.

 **[How to pay the residence permit fee ↓](#pay-the-fee)**